 David Wondrich, a renowned cocktail historian, once placed the invention of the Mojito as we know it between 1862 (after the foundation of the Bacardi company) and 1920.
-That would be roughly 300 years later and leave the Mojito far from the first-ever cocktail.
+That would be roughly 300 years later and leave Mojito far from the first-ever cocktail.

-Ultimately, it's impossible to tell the true origin of the Mojito.
+Ultimately, it's impossible to tell the true origin of Mojito.
 Just the location - Cuba- seems set in stone.
 Still, the story of a pirate certainly was perceived as the most exciting, which might well be why it's the best-known and commonly told version.